Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Methodology

 \section{Methodology}

-\textbf{Quantum hardware and dataset.} We obtained datasets with the readout images from the 9-qubit neutral atom system mentioned in~\cite{phuttitarn2023enhanced} with two different atom spacings as $5\mu m$ and $9\mu m$ resulting in $28\times28$ and $32\times32$ readout images respectively.
-The qubit atom array is illuminated for a variable readout duration and the scatter photons are collected using EMCCD camera.
-A total of 14 different readout durations ranging from 15ms to 100ms are used to obtain long-exposure images.
-Additional path is setup to attenuate the signal by $10\times$ resulting in short-exposure images with effective readout durations ranging from 1.5ms to 10ms.
+\textbf{Quantum hardware and dataset.} We obtained datasets with readout images from the atom array of $3\times3$ with 9-qubit neutral atom system as mentioned in~\cite{phuttitarn2023enhanced} with two different spacings between atoms of $5~\mu m$ and $9~\mu m$ resulting in $28\times28$ and $32\times32$ pixel images respectively.
+The qubit atom array is illuminated for a variable readout duration and the scattered photons are collected using an EMCCD camera.
+A total of 14 different readout durations ranging from $15~\rm ms$ to $100~\rm ms$ are used to obtain $27000$ single-site long-exposure images for each duration.
+For each long exposure image, the dataset has corresponding short-exposure images obtained by attenuating the signal by $10\times$, resulting in effective readout durations ranging from $1.5~\rm ms$ to $10~\rm ms$.

 \textbf{Training Procedure.} Prior to training, all readout images are normalized to ensure consistent scaling, numerical stability, and faster convergence.
 Each image $I_{ij}$ is zero-centered and normalized according to $I_{ij}' = \frac{I_{ij} - \mu}{I_{\text{max}} - I_{\text{min}}}$, where $\mu$, $I_{\text{max}}$ and $I_{\text{min}}$ are the mean, maximum and minimum pixel intensities in the training subset, respectively. \ours uses paired long-exposure and short-exposure images with 65-15-20\% as train-validation-test split.
 The classification models are trained for individual sites in the atom array and uses corresponding site patches of the readout image.